V8 engine: Sweden

-Volvo developed the B36 V8 engine in 1952 intended to be used in the planned Volvo Philip car.
-The project was canceled, but the engine was used in trucks from 1956.
+Volvo developed the B36 V8 engine in 1952, which was intended to be used in the planned Volvo Philip car.
+The project was canceled, but the engine has been used in trucks since 1956.

+In partnership with Yamaha Motor Company, Volvo developed the 4.4 litre Volvo B8444S engine.
+It was offered in the Volvo XC90 starting in 2005 and the Volvo S80 starting in 2006.
+When Ford Motor Company sold Volvo Cars to Geely Holding Group, the use of the engine was discontinued in favour of one line of i4 engines for all its models.

 Koenigsegg initially used twin-supercharged versions of the Ford Modular V8 engine in its 2002–2004 Koenigsegg CC8S and 2004–2006 Koenigsegg CCR.
-The company switched to its own twin-supercharged engine for the 2006–2010 Koenigsegg CCX.
-A twin-turbocharged V8 engine was introduced in the 2011 Koenigsegg Agera and has been used on all models since.
+The company switched to a new twin-supercharged engine they developed for the 2006–2010 Koenigsegg CCX.
+An updated version of their own V8 was introduced in the 2011 Koenigsegg Agera and has been used on all models since then.

 Soviet Union and Russian Federation

-The 1958–1967 ZIL-111 limousine was among the first Soviet cars to be powered by a V8 engine.
+The 1958–1967 ZIL-111 limousine was among the first Soviet cars powered by a V8 engine.
 The engine was an all-aluminium construction with a pushrod valvetrain.
 Production of ZIL limousines powered by V8 engines continued until the ZIL-41047 was discontinued in 2002.

 The 1959–1988 GAZ Chaika was powered by a 5.5 L V8 engine with an all-aluminium construction and a pushrod valvetrain.
 This engine was also used in several limited-edition models for the KGB.